Credit

 What if I Ignore a Court Order by a Credit Card Company?

-If you face a debt collection lawsuit and receive a summons, also called a court order, you will need to appear in court.
+If you face a debt collection lawsuit and receive a summons, also called a court order, from a debt collector or credit card company, you will need to appear in court.
 You will ultimately lose the court case if you ignore a court order.
-The credit card company will then be able to get a final judgment for the total debt settlement amount.
+The credit card company or debt collector will then be able to get a final judgment for the total debt settlement amount.
 The judge may also decide if the money should be withdrawn from your employment wages.

 What if I Get a Wage Garnishment Order?
 Can a Credit Card Company Garnish My Wages?